Smartproxy/Smartproxy/golang/README.md

 ### Disclaimer

-If you want to continue develompent with Golang we highly recommend reading their [documentation](https://golang.org/doc/).
+If you want to continue development with Golang we highly recommend reading their [documentation](https://golang.org/doc/).

 ### Prerequisites